-State and local government employers are subject to complex laws and regulations that determine whether their employees are covered for social security and Medicare.
-A public employee can be covered for social security and Medicare, Medicare only or else can be exempt from both.
-Public employees are covered for Social Security under a Section 218 Agreement or under the mandatory FICA provisions.
-The flowchart Social Security and Medicare Coverage of State and Local Employees in Chapter 1 illustrates the process for determining social security and Medicare coverage.
-As a supplement, the social security coverage information provided in this publication, refer to the Social Security Administration's "State and Local Government Employers" Internet website at www.socialsecurity.gov/slge.
+State and local government employers are subject to specific laws and regulations that determine whether their employees are covered for social security and Medicare.
+A public employee may be covered for social security and Medicare, Medicare only, or may be exempt from both.
+The flowchart "Social Security and Medicare Coverage of State and Local Employees" in Chapter 1 illustrates the process for determining social security and Medicare coverage.
+As a supplement to the social security coverage information provided in this publication, refer to the Social Security Administration's "State and Local Government Employers" website.